DataDog/documentation/content/en/monitors/monitor_types/composite.md

 ### Component monitor status

-Composite monitors are evaluated by using a sliding window of monitor results for each component monitor (specifically, they use the most severe status from the past five minutes for each component monitor).
+Composite monitors are evaluated by using a sliding window of monitor results for each component monitor.
+Specifically, they use the most severe status from the past five minutes for each component monitor.
 For example, if you have a composite monitor defined as `A && B` with the following component results (timestamps are one minute apart), the composite monitor triggers at T1 even though `A` is technically in an `OK` state.

 | Monitor | T0    | T1    | T2    |
 |---------|-------|-------|-------|